List of EastEnders two-hander episodes: Sonia Jackson and Dot Branning (9 May 2002)

 Sonia becomes inconsolable.
 Dot tries to reassure her that everything will be alright, she just needs some inner strength.
 Sonia becomes angry with Dot for living her life by the Bible and Dot is mortified as Sonia throws the holy book across the room.
-Sonia wonders why Dot was so willing to help her criminal son Nick Cotton (John Altman), but will not help her.
+Sonia wonders why Dot was so willing to help her criminal son Nick (John Altman), but will not help her.
 Dot explains that she helped Nick because she had something to make up for; she had an abortion when she was 21 years old.
 Her husband Charlie Cotton (Christopher Hancock) had forced her to terminate the pregnancy against her wishes.
 Dot describes how guilty she felt after the abortion.
 She thought she had put it all behind her until the christening gown was found buried in the garden of Mark Fowler's (Todd Carty) house.
 She wishes she had kept the baby, and is now left feeling cold and empty.
 Sonia wonders whether she should have been a single mother like her own mother Carol Jackson (Lindsey Coulson).
 She relays that Carol is furious about the adoption, but Dot reassures her that Rebecca will have a good life with the Millers.

 Just as the Millers decide to call the police, Rebecca begins to cry.
 When Sonia is unable to console her, she finally realises that it is time to give her up.
 Tearfully, she passes Rebecca over to her relieved parents.